Free field realisation of boundary vertex algebras for Abelian gauge theories in three dimensions: Finite-dimensional considerations

-In the first instance, we will demonstrate that for each $U$ there exists a resolution parameter $\zeta$ such that the symplectic reduction $T^\ast T_H$ of $T^\ast T_U$ enjoys an open immersion into $\wt{\cM}_{H,\zeta}$.
-Let us fix a resolution parameter $\zeta$ so that $\wt{\cM}_{H,\zeta}$ is fully resolved, and pick a lift via $\wt{q}$ (in an abuse of notation, we will also denote this lift by $\zeta$).
-The real and complex moment maps for the flavour action $T_H$ on $\wt{\cM}_{H,\zeta}$ are given by
+In the first instance, we will demonstrate that for each $U$ there exists a resolution parameter $\zeta$ such that the symplectic reduction $T^\ast T_H$ of $T^\ast T_U$ enjoys an open immersion into $\cM_{H,\zeta}$.

+Let us fix a resolution parameter $\zeta$ so that $\cM_{H,\zeta}$ is fully resolved, and pick as in~\eqref{eq:hyperplanes} a lift via $\wt{q}$ that in an abuse of notation, we will also denote this lift by $\zeta$.
+The real and complex moment maps for the flavour action $T_H$ on $\cM_{H,\zeta}$ are given by

 These lead to a fibration,

 with generic fibres $\left(S^1\right)^{N-k}$ that degenerate along hyperplanes where $Y^i=X_i=0$~(\cf\ \cite{bielawski2000geometry}).
 If we impose the constraints $Y^i\neq 0$ or $X_i \neq 0$ for every $i$ before symplectic reduction, then we will have removed all of the degeneration loci of this fibration (and more).
 What remains will be open subsets that (if non-empty) are isomorphic to $\left( S^1 \times \mathbb{R}^3\right)^{N-k} \cong T^\ast \left(\mathbb{C}^\times\right)^{N-k}$.
 Whether these subsets are actually non-empty or not can depend on the value of $\zeta$.